Streamers in Missoula – Big Fish Business

 From a boat, the Blackfoot River may be the best streamer river in our area.
 Strewn with boulders, and a gradient that keeps the water moving, the Blackfoot is streamer paradise.
 Lots of places to hide, and your fly is moving fast enough that fish don’t get a long time to look at it.
 Rock Creek holds awesome streamer fishing for the wading angler, because its smaller size allows working both sides of the river.
 Smaller streamers, like the Sparkle Minnow, are often more effective on Rock Creek, due to the average size of the fish.

 As an aside, yellow streamers seem to be a clarion call to the Northern Pike Minnow.
 So while trout are also attracted to yellow, you will see way more than your share of the NPM if you go lots of yellow.
 A black streamer seems to perform all the time, as does white in our area.
 Special mebtion should be made of the Kreelix.
 Made from Kreinik sparkle material, this bright fly pulls fish out of places they don’t normally leave.
-All our employees and guides are streamer junkies, so if this has raised any questions, call 406-728-7766 or email [email protected] for more information!
+All of our staff and guides are streamer junkies, so if this has raised any questions, call 406-728-7766 or email [email protected] for more information!